Curated by Jennifer Ridge

 The Arts University Bournemouth (AUB) BA (Hons) Costume and Performance Design course were invited to Buckingham Palace on 22nd February 2018 to celebrate their win at The Queen’s Anniversary Prize 2017.

 THEGALLERY AND AUB

-TheGallery provides a national and international public platform for the arts and these projects within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
-The BA (Hons) Costume and Performance Design is a clear example of this as they provide the students with key insights into the industry and develop their skills.
+TheGallery provides a national and international public platform for the arts within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
+The BA (Hons) Costume and Performance Design course is a clear example of this as we provide the students with key insights into the industry to develop their skills.